 To ensure that we are delivering on our climate change ambitions, we publish quarterly reports outlining our progress and performance against the measures within the Climate Action Plan.

 You can also read our previous quarterly reports here:

 We will continue to monitor our progress in relation to carbon emissions from our own operations through the Annual Greenhouse Gas Emissions Report.

 Climate Emergency Advisory Committee

-Our Climate Emergency Advisory Committee (CEAC) first met in October 2019.
-Its role is to make recommendations to Cabinet on how Vale of White Horse District Council can reduce damage to the global and local environment through its policies and practices.
+Our Climate Emergency Advisory Committee (CEAC) makes recommendations to Cabinet on how we can reduce damage to the global and local environment through our policies and practices.

 Our Corporate Plan prioritises climate and ecological work through the plan’s themes of ‘protect and restore our natural world’ and ‘action on climate emergency’, highlighting that the climate and ecological emergencies are important areas of work for the council.
 We are also developing a climate action plan which will set out how we will achieve our carbon neutral targets in our own operations and across the district.

 In addition to strategy development, we have lobbied government to:

 - Set clear standards through building regulations for zero carbon new buildings